Pat Fairfield: Early life and cricket

 Fairfield was born at Liverpool in November 1907.
 When his parents divorced, and his mother remarried, he moved to South Africa at the age of 15, where his family owned a citrus farm at White River.
-During his period in South Africa he was often known as Patrick Greenway Webster (using the surname of his stepfather).After completing his education at St. Andrew's College, his family believed he needed to gain a suitable degree to manage the farm, and so he applied to the University of Cambridge; average exam results at the time meant his application was unsuccessful.
+During his period in South Africa he was often known as Patrick Greenway Webster (using the surname of his stepfather).

+After completing his education at St. Andrew's College, Fairfield's family believed he needed to gain a suitable degree to manage the farm, and so he applied to the University of Cambridge; average exam results at the time meant his application was unsuccessful.
 He left for England, where he attended a cram school in Eastbourne to prepare him for the Cambridge entry exams and was successful in entering Cambridge on the second attempt.

-While studying at Cambridge, he made two appearances in first-class cricket for Cambridge University in 1929 at Fenner's, playing against Nottinghamshire and the touring South Africans.
+While studying at Cambridge, Fairfield made two appearances in first-class cricket for Cambridge University in 1929 at Fenner's, playing against Nottinghamshire and the touring South Africans.
 Fairfield scored 21 runs in his two matches and took 6 wickets, with best figures of 4 for 86.